wp-plugins/calais-auto-tagger/readme.txt

 == Installation ==

-1. Upload the plugin files to `/wp-contents/plugins/calais-auto-tagger` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Add your Open Calais API key through the 'Calais API Key' sub-page of the 'Settings' menu
+1. Add your Open Calais API key through the 'Calais API Key' sub-page of the 'Settings' menu

 To obtan a Calais API key:

 1. Go to the Open Calais website at http://opencalais.com/
-2. Click "Request API Key" at the top of the page and create an account
+2. Click "Access API" and register to create an account.
+3. Your key will be e-mailed to you.
+Copy it into your WordPress settings.

 You should receive the key immediately.